ajayvasudevancbe-Datascience/Health-Insurance-Premium-Prediction./Health Insurance Risk Manager/README.md

 The application analyzes customer information to estimate insurance costs, classify risk levels, and provide meaningful insights that can support insurance risk assessment and decision-making.

-## 🎯 Hackathon Track

-### 🥇 Track 2 — AI Risk Manager

-Use Artificial Intelligence and Machine Learning to identify, analyze, and manage insurance-related risk.

 ## 💡 Problem Statement